glener10/rotating-pairs-front/documentation/useCases.md

 ## New Features

-- Take de preference of the user about white and dark mode
 - Implementing page 404
 - Implementing exportation in copy to clipboard, CSV or TXT.
 - Implementing any forms to see the result of the combinations (tabs, tables, list)